Welcome to Hungerford Town Council's Website

-There are 15 volunteer Councillors who are supported by the Town Clerk, Deputy Clerk and RFO.
-Full Council meets every month and there are five main committees and the timetable for these is listed in the calendar.
+There are 15 volunteer Councillors who are supported by the Town Clerk's team.
+Full Council meets every month and there are four main committees and the timetable for these is listed in the calendar.
 Town issues are actively debated and actions taken to try and make life better for the people of Hungerford.

 If you have any concerns or issues please contact a Councillor, or contact the Town Council Office.

 The Town Council office is situated in the new Library building with automatic doors and is next to Church Street Car Park which has disabled parking.

 Tuesday, Wednesday and Friday 10am - 2pm

 Town Council Office, Hungerford Town Council, The Library, Church Street, Hungerford RG17 0JG